 Thesis Presentation and Defense: The rigor of the training is also verified through assessments during the thesis presentation and defense.
-No significant changes (plus or minus) in student performance have been reported by faculty in regards to the performance of graduate students during their thesis presentation/course study defense.
-At this time, the student thesis is reviewed and the defense is heard by the thesis committee.
+No significant changes (plus or minus) in student performance have been reported by faculty in regard to the performance of graduate students during their thesis presentation/course study defense.
+At this time, the student thesis is reviewed, and the defense is heard by the thesis committee.
 If satisfied, the committee then signs a form stating that the student has passed the defense, with minimal notes regarding the student's performance typically written on the reverse side in free form.
+The CHE office also has begun to maintain a rubric score sheet gathered from all attendees during the MS defense.
+This scoring sheet was developed and approved at a 2021 faculty meeting, and assessments based on the scoring sheet will be tracked in future reports.

 Publications: Graduate students have opportunities for first author and co-authorship on publications in peer-reviewed journals and conference proceedings.
 A goal for MS-CHE students is that they have at least one publication or manuscript submitted by the time of graduation, though not meeting this goal does not prevent a student from graduating.
-Of the four MS graduates during the 2018-19 fiscal year, one has a peer-reviewed publication.
-All theses are copyrighted and archived in the ProQuest Thesis and Dissertation Database.
+Of the three CHE students earning an MS degree (two thesis-based and one non-thesis-based) during the 2020-21 fiscal year, one of these was a co-author on three peer-reviewed publications while all three are authors/co-authors on abstracts and corresponding works that were presented at conferences.
+All of these are copyrighted and archived in the ProQuest Thesis and Dissertation Database.